samplchallenges/SAMPL7/protein_ligand/README.md

 - Submission format: To be posted shortly

 ### Rules for Stage 2
+More TBA shortly.
+However, in brief, expect to submit a detailed text format method description similar to that used in Stage 1, as well as poses for all of your predicted binders in the same frame of reference as the provided apo structure (`PHIPA_C2_Apo.pdb`).
+If you choose to use other protein structures in making the predictions, these should be described in your Method description.
+You must predict binding modes for all 45 hits binding in site S1 for your submission to be ranked.
+Prediction of poses in the alternate sites is optional and will be ranked separately for those submissions predicting poses for those compounds.

 **Start date:** Friday the 29th of November 2019